skypjack/entt/README.md

 ```

 Otherwise consider to use the `reset` member function.
 It behaves similarly to
-`remove` but with a strictly defined behaviour (and a performance penalty is the
+`remove` but with a strictly defined behavior (and a performance penalty is the
 price to pay for this).
 In particular it removes the component if and only if it
 exists, otherwise it returns safely to the caller: